 Ipoh Street Art & Mural Art In Ipoh

-Ipoh street art has not lost any traction since 2014 when Ernest Zacharevic first came to Ipoh to continue his street painting legacy.
-Inspiring other artists and paintings because of it!
+Ipoh street art is still popular since Ernest Zacharevic first came to Ipoh to continue his street painting legacy from Penang.

 Naturally, his paintings have faded over time.
-Especially with the fierce heat of the sun combined with occasional heavy rain!
+Especially with the fierce heat of the sun and occasional heavy rain.

-But new splashes of Ipoh mural art are always popping up!
-You can seek them out during your Ipoh trip with this handy guide!
+But new splashes of art are always popping up.
+You can seek them out during your trip with this handy guide!

 It’s all too easy to spend an hour hunting for Ipoh murals.
 You can find Ernest Zacharevic’s original paintings scattered around Ipoh Old Town.